garylirocks/quickrefs/azure-storage.markdown

 A blob's storage tier could still be changed (eg. from hot to cool) with an applied immutability policy.

+### Point-in-time restore

+- Restore one or more containers
+- If point-in-time restore is enabled, then versioning, change feed, and blob soft delete must also be enabled
+- Only support block blobs, NOT page blobs, or append blobs

 ### Operational backup

 You can turn on this feature, you need a backup policy in a Backup vault, this enables soft delete for blobs, and blob versioning automatically

+### Vaulted backup

+- Data backed up to a Microsoft tenant with no-direct access
+- Individual containers could be restored to a different storage account

 ### Object replication